kovidgoyal/calibre/manual/creating_plugins.rst

     calibre-debug -g

-Or from within calibre by right-clicking the :guilabel:`Preferences` button or using the `Ctrl+Shift+R` keyboard shortcut.
+Or from within calibre by right-clicking the :guilabel:`Preferences` button or using the :kbd:`Ctrl+Shift+R` keyboard shortcut.

 When running from the command line, debug output will be printed to the console, when running from within calibre the output will go to a txt file.